tmussa1/p3/README.md

 ## Pages summary

 - **History Page** _This page is new to project 3.
 It displays correct answers and points assigned for all of the words that the user played.
-Points are assigned for a correct answer or three wrong attempts of guessing a word_
+Points are assigned for a correct answer or three wrong attempts of guessing a word.
+Total points based on difficulty are also calculated_

-_ **History Fallback Page** \_If the user doesn't have any record of answers, this page will be displayed and user will be navigated back to play the game_
+_ **History Fallback Page** \_If the user doesn't have any record of answers, this page will be displayed and user will be navigated back to play the game.
+Total points based on difficulty are also calculated_

 - **LogIn Page** _Takes the name of the player and date of birth.
 Does validation on name that it is not left blank and doesn't have any special characters.
 Does validation on age that user is at least 13.
 Stores the name of the player in local storge and invokes a method to store it in a database.
 Redirects user to HomePage after that_